websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

     tar zcvf database.tgz database.gz
     ```

-The database and Liferay data volume are now ready to upload the database and document library to the `backup` service.
+The database and Liferay data volume are now ready for upload to the `backup` service.

 ## Upload the Document Library and Database

-Upload the database and document library archives to the `backup` service via the console:
+Upload the document library and database archives to the `backup` service via the console:

 1. If you are not already logged in, log into the [DXP Cloud console](https://console.liferay.cloud/login).